What is thalassemia?

 Women who are pregnant with babies that have inherited alpha thalassemia can also experience serious complications, including dangerously high blood pressure, premature delivery, and abnormal bleeding.

 Thalassemia is normally diagnosed following blood tests.
 To make the diagnosis, a blood sample will be taken and analyzed in order to establish what type of hemoglobin is present.
 Occasionally, if the results prove inconclusive or there is any uncertainty, DNA tests may also be carried out.

-Other conditions may present with similar symptoms, such as iron deficiency, vitamin B12 deficiency, erythropoietin deficiency, Diamond-Blackfan syndrome (a bone marrow disorder), and acute leukemia.
+Other conditions may present with similar symptoms, such as iron deficiency, vitamin B12 deficiency, erythropoietin deficiency, a bone marrow disorder called Diamond-Blackfan syndrome, and acute leukemia.
 It is important to identify the cause of a person’s symptoms, as each condition has different clinical consequences and treatment considerations.
 For instance, iron-deficiency anemia is usually treated with iron supplements, but it can be harmful for a person with thalassemia to take extra iron.